-The Group aims to secure committed credit facilities well ahead of funding needs.
+The Group aims to secure credit facilities well ahead of funding needs.
 This protects the Group against adverse market conditions which may result in difficulties in raising funds to meet payment obligations.
-The Group has put in place committed revolving facilities and uncommitted stand-by facilities to cater for short-term liquidity requirements.
+The Group has put in place stand-by facilities to cater for short-term liquidity requirements.